I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 Golden Rule #2: Set Up a Savings Space

-You need somewhere to actually put your extra money that you haven’t spent.
+Your teenager will need somewhere to actually put their extra money that they haven’t spent.
 I call this your Savings Space.
+And it's a great way to encourage saving in kids and teens.

-Savings spaces can be a savings account, a mason jar, in a compartment in your wallet, etc.
+Savings spaces can be a savings account, a mason jar, in a compartment in their wallet, etc.

 However, a GOOD Savings Space meets the following: